zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `controller.nginxplus` | Deploys the Ingress controller for NGINX Plus. | false `controller.hostNetwork` | Enables the Ingress controller pods to use the host's network namespace. | false `controller.nginxDebug` | Enables debugging for NGINX.
 Uses the `nginx-debug` binary.
 Requires `error-log-level: debug` in the ConfigMap via `controller.config.entries`. | false
+`controller.logLevel` | The log level of the Ingress Controller. | 1
 `controller.image.repository` | The image repository of the Ingress controller. | nginx/nginx-ingress
 `controller.image.tag` | The tag of the Ingress controller image. | edge `controller.image.pullPolicy` | The pull policy for the Ingress controller image. | IfNotPresent